1st S: SEIRI

 5th S : SHITSUKE

-Method Created by Toyota Production System (TPS)
+Method created by the TPS, Toyota Production System

 Progress is possible when everybody makes a commitment.
 This collective commitment starts by taking into account each person’s work environment (machine, line, laboratory, office, store, etc.).